sebhtml/biosal/Documentation/node_API.md

 ```

 Spawn an actor.
 This is usually used to spawn the first actor of a node.
-Actors spawned with this function will receive a message with tag BSAL_ACTOR_START.
+Actors spawned with this function will receive a message with tag ACTION_START.

 ## bsal_node_add_script